LeetLLM

 FieldWhy

-request_id, querygroup one decision
+request_id, query, served_atgroup one displayed decision

 catalog_snapshot, eligibility_versionshow available choices